My Love Came Back: Plot

-The budding relationship between Tony and Amelia is further complicated when Julius' brash son Paul (William T. Orr) discovers that Tony has been mailing company checks to Amelia, unaware that these "scholarship" checks were mailed at his father's request.
+The budding relationship between Tony and Amelia is further complicated when Julius' brash son Paul discovers that Tony has been mailing company checks to Amelia, unaware that these "scholarship" checks were mailed at his father's request.
 When Paul accuses Tony of misappropriating company funds, Tony protects his boss with his silence.
 Later, Paul sees his Julius entering Amelia's apartment, he believes that his father is being unfaithful to his mother.
 He apologizes to Tony and thanks him for trying to shield his family from the sordid news.
 When Paul tells Tony that Julius is with Amelia, Tony decides not to see Amelia again, nor answer her calls.
 His distrust is reinforced when he learns that the checks sent to Amelia have been cashed—he doesn't know that her friend Dusty "borrowed" the money.

-Soon after, Julius and his wife organize a party and hire Amelia's roommate, Joy O'Keefe (Jane Wyman), and her boyfriend, Dusty Rhodes, to provide an evening of innovative classical and swing music.
+Soon after, Julius and his wife organize a party and hire Amelia's roommate, Joy O'Keefe, and her boyfriend, Dusty Rhodes, to provide an evening of innovative classical and swing music.
 At the party, Amelia confesses everything to Mrs. Malette, and then plays swing violin with the band, shocking Julius and her teacher.
 The music critic at the party, however, is impressed, which gives her new style legitimacy.
 When Amelia learns that Dusty "borrowed" her check, and how that must have looked to Tony, she demands that Dusty explain to Tony what had been going on.
 Afterwards, Tony approaches Amelia in the garden, apologizes for his suspicions, and kisses her passionately.